 Counseling is an interactive process of talking with a trained professional.
 Sometimes the task is to help you see and feel more clearly those things which are preventing you from reaching your potential.
 Then together you can identify and practice new strategies to reduce the barriers to your progress.
 Other times, it simply helps to express yourself about painful or hurtful situations that have been “eating at you” from the inside.
 Your counselor is a neutral and experienced person who will not judge or pressure you but will work with you to move toward the goals that are important to you.

 What types of counseling do you offer and how to decide which one is best for me?

 We offer a variety of counseling services rooted in our short-term therapy model.
 The majority of the therapy offered at SCS is brief individual or group therapy.
-However, we also provide crisis interventions, career counseling, and couples counseling.
+However, we also provide crisis interventions and career counseling.
 We provide specialized services to ISU Veterinary Medicine students due to their unique schedules.
 We also provide performance enhancement and mental health services to ISU student-athletes through our Sport Psychology program.
-The initial walk-in is the time first time we assess and make recommendations of services.
+The initial appointment is the time first time we assess and make recommendations of services.
 The recommendation for type of service is made by a clinician based on your needs, history, and SCS Scope of Services.
-From time to time, an initial plan is created in the walk-in session but over the course of a few weeks or months, it is clear that plan is not adequate or best suited for that individual and thus we develop a new plan in a collaborative fashion.
+From time to time, an initial plan is created in the appointment but over the course of a few weeks or months, it is clear that plan is not adequate or best suited for that individual and thus we develop a new plan in a collaborative fashion.